Punchestown Champion Hurdle

-The field usually includes horses which ran previously in the Champion Hurdle at Cheltenham, and the last to win both events in the same year was Honeysuckle in 2022.
+The field usually includes horses which ran previously in the Champion Hurdle at Cheltenham, and the last to win both events in the same year was State Man in 2024.
 For a period the race was restricted to horses aged five or older, but the minimum age was lowered to four in 2009.

 Records

 Most successful horse since 1999 (4 wins):